MemInsight: Autonomous Memory Augmentation for LLM Agents: Evaluation

 \subsection{Evaluation Metrics}

-The evaluation metrics used for assessing different tasks using \mymethod include, traditional metrics like F1-score metric for answer prediction and recall for accuracy in Question Answering.
-Recall@K and NDCG@K for Conversational Recommendation, along with LLM-based metrics for genre matching.

-We also evaluate using subjective metrics including Persuasiveness, used in~\citet{llm_redial}, to assess how persuasive the recommendations are relative to the ground truth.
-Additionally, we introduce a Relatedness metric, where we prompt an LLM to measure how comparable the recommendation attributes are to the ground truth, categorizing them as not comparable, comparable, or highly comparable.
-Finally, we assess Event Summarization using an LLM-based metric, G-Eval~\cite{geval}, a summarization evaluation metric that measures the relevance, consistency, and coherence of generated summaries as opposed to reference labels.
-These metrics provide a comprehensive framework for evaluating both retrieval effectiveness and response quality.
+We evaluate \mymethod using a combination of standard and LLM-based metrics.
+For Question Answering, we report F1-score for answer prediction and recall for accuracy; for Conversational Recommendation, we use Recall@K, NDCG@K, along with LLM-based metrics for genre matching. \\We further incorporate subjective metrics, including \textit{Persuasiveness} ~\cite{llm_redial}, which measures how persuasive a recommendation aligns with the ground truth.
+Additionally, we introduce a \textit{Relatedness} metric where we prompt an LLM to measure how comparable are recommendation attributes to the ground truth, categorizing them as not comparable, comparable, or highly comparable.
+For Event Summarization, we adopt G-Eval~\cite{geval}, an LLM-based metric that evaluates the relevance, consistency, and coherence of generated summaries against reference labels.
+Together, these metrics provide a comprehensive framework for evaluating both retrieval effectiveness and response quality.